 … The walk in tub industry is bombarded by these “review” websites and most of these are constructed by competitors that have never even seen or touched the product [that they bad-mouth to make their own product appear in a better light].

-The presence of these fake review sites, inherently unethical and possibly even illegal in some instances, makes it very hard for anybody to learn the truths about walk-in tubs, as any negative voices and legitimate reviews on walk-in tubs are deliberately squashed in a deluge of misinformation.
+The presence of these fake review sites, inherently unethical, and possibly even illegal in some instances, makes it very hard to identify legitimate reviews to learn the truth about walk-in tubs.

-Another aspect that destroys transparency and effectively hides the realities outlined in earlier sections of this article, is the use of excessive rebranding, which we describe next.
+Another aspect that destroys transparency and effectively hides the realities outlined in earlier sections of this article, is the use of excessive rebranding.